Trump's May 1 target too optimistic for U.S. coronavirus reopening, Fauci says

-U.S. President Donald Trump's May 1 target for restarting the economy is "overly optimistic," his top infectious disease adviser said on Tuesday after a battle erupted between Trump and state governors over who has the power to lift restrictions aimed at curbing the coronavirus pandemic.
+President Donald Trump's May 1 target for restarting the economy is "overly optimistic," his top infectious disease adviser said on Tuesday, after a battle erupted between Trump and state governors over who has the power to lift restrictions aimed at curbing the coronavirus pandemic.

 "If he ordered me to reopen in a way that would endanger the public health of the people of my state, I wouldn't do it," Cuomo told CNN early in the day, referring to Trump.
-At a news conference later, Cuomo added, "We don't have a king in this country, we have a Constitution and we elect the president."
+At a news conference later, Cuomo said Trump was "clearly spoiling for a fight on this issue" and that he did not want a partisan battle, but added, "We don't have a king in this country, we have a Constitution and we elect the president."

-Trump pushed back against the idea that governors should determine when and how to reopen their state economies, insisting that he had that right as president.
-"When somebody is the president of the United States, the authority is total," he said at a Monday news briefing.
-"The governors know that."
+Trump rejected the idea that governors should determine when and how to reopen state economies, insisting "the president of the United States calls the shots."
+"The governors know that," Trump told a Monday briefing.

-Trump and Vice President Mike Pence met with people who had recovered from COVID-19, the respiratory disease caused by the virus, at the White House on Tuesday and heard stories about their recoveries.
-Some Republicans, including the governors of Ohio, Maryland, and New Hampshire, have also said the states had the right to decide when and how to reopen the economy.
+But governors were moving forward with their planning.
+Oregon Governor Kate Brown, a Democrat, on Tuesday offered her own framework for eventually restarting public life and business in the state.
+Some Republicans, including the governors of Ohio, Maryland and New Hampshire, also said states have the right to decide when and how to reopen.

-SIGNS OF SLOWING The political posturing coincides with fresh signs the pandemic has been slowing in New York and other states where it struck early.

-Democratic Connecticut Governor Ned Lamont, who is part of the regional coalition seeking to coordinate their reopening plans, on Tuesday called Trump's comments "background noise."
-David Reich, president of New York's Mount Sinai Hospital, said even if hospital admissions there had leveled off, it still remains an extraordinary time of strain for staff and resources.

-"The plateau is not a very comfortable place to live," he said in a telephone interview.
+"The plateau is not a very comfortable place to live," Reich said in a telephone interview.
 "So I don't think people should be celebrating prematurely."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)